 Where it breaks:

-• Pure KDF-55 media handles chlorine well but doesn’t address VOCs, sediment, or other contaminants that a carbon/KDF combination (like the Aquasana’s) can catch.
+• Pure KDF-55 media handles chlorine well but doesn’t address VOCs, sediment, or other contaminants that a carbon/KDF combination can catch.
 If your water has taste and odor issues beyond chlorine, this filter won’t solve them.

 • The compact design (3″ x 4.75″) means less media contact time than larger filters.
 At high flow rates above 2.5 GPM, the actual chlorine reduction may drop below the 90% rating.
 Most showerheads run at 2.0–2.5 GPM, so this is mainly an issue with older, non-WaterSense fixtures.